SystemsApproach/private5g/intro.rst

 out of the datacenter and towards the edge of the network, closer to end users.

-This trend is sometimes called *Industry 4.0*.
-The idea is to first collect operational data on assets and infrastructure, from sensors, video feeds and telemetry from machinery.
+The idea of such deployments is to first collect operational data on assets and infrastructure, from sensors, video feeds and telemetry from machinery.
 It then applies ML to this data to gain insights, identify patterns and predict outcomes (e.g., when a device is likely to fail).
 The final step is to automate industrial processes so as to minimize human intervention and enable remote operations (e.g., power optimization, idling quiescent machinery).
 The overall goal is to create an IT foundation for continually improving industrial operations through software.

 But precisely where this edge is *physically* located depends on who you ask.
 If you ask a network operator that already owns and operates